Thriller 'Taken 2' earns second box office win

 The movie, which won an 89 percent positive rating on Rotten Tomatoes, cost $15 million to make.
 It will expand to more theaters in two weeks.

-Warner Bros., a unit of Time Warner Inc, released "Argo."
-"Taken 2" was distributed by News Corp's 20th Century Fox studio.
-Summit Entertainment, owned by Lions Gate Entertainment, released "Sinister."
+Warner Bros., a unit of Time Warner Inc (TWX.N), released "Argo."
+"Taken 2" was distributed by News Corp's (NWSA.O) 20th Century Fox studio.
+Summit Entertainment, owned by Lions Gate Entertainment LGF.N, released "Sinister."